Ocelmot/Classifier/README.md

 ## Misc
 * You may repeat the evidence creation, training, and classification as many times as you need.
-* You may create multiple classifiers, they will train and classify independently.
+* You may create multiple classifiers.
+They will train and classify independently.
-* The classifier will automaticly add categories as it sees evidence of them.
+* The classifier will automatically add categories as it sees evidence of them.